How to install a precast concrete pier foundation for a shed

 It’s also an excellent way to build on uneven ground, and you might have seen some precast concrete piers on hill houses, etc. There is more here if you want to read more about concrete foundations.

-I would lift most of the storage and other buildings of the ground I have at home.
-The floor gets to breathe when it is lifted off the ground, and you might even plan for that quality.
+I would lift most of the storage and other buildings off the ground I have at home.
+When lifted off the ground, the floor gets to breathe, and you might even plan for that quality.

-Raise the structure enough, and you don’t have to worry about sinking anymore.
-I had a kid’s playhouse built on piers, and when it started to sink, all I did was raise it back up with some leverage and concrete pads.
-In my defense, I have to say that I didn’t build it.
+Raise the structure enough, and you no longer have to worry about sinking.
+I had a kid’s playhouse built on piers, and when it started to drop, all I did was raise it back up with some leverage and concrete pads.
+In my defense, I didn’t build it.

 If you’re interested in ways to support concrete foundations, here is an article about precast concrete piles supporting underground foundations.